September Says

-September Says is a 2024 internationally co-produced drama film, written and directed by Ariane Labed, in her directorial debut.
+September Says is a 2024 internationally co-produced horror drama film, written and directed by Ariane Labed, in her directorial debut.
 It is based upon the novel Sisters by Daisy Johnson.
 It stars Mia Tharia, Rakhee Thakrar and Pascale Kann.

 It had its world premiere at the 2024 Cannes Film Festival on 21 May 2024, in the Un Certain Regard section.

 Premise

 When September is suspended from school, her sister, July, begins to explore her own independence, leading to tension on a holiday in Ireland.